It Bites: Reunion of lineup 1 – 2003–2006

-Reunion and subsequent career – 2006–present

 Lineup 3 – 2006–2008

 In 2006, It Bites opted to formally reunite, but with Beck and Dalton's Kino bandmate John Mitchell replacing Dunnery as lead singer and guitarist.
-According to an interview on francisdunnery.com, dated 15 October 2008, Dunnery said Bob Dalton called him out of the blue and said he was no longer wanted in the band.
-Dalton explained to Dunnery that they already had someone to replace him.
+According to an interview on francisdunnery.com, dated 15 October 2008, Dunnery said Bob Dalton called him out of the blue and said he was no longer wanted in the band, explaining that they already had someone to replace him.
+In 2024, Dunnery recollected "I don’t think I really cared.
+It was like someone banging my ex-wife – why would I want to listen to that?
+I've moved on.
+But I won't have anything bad said about John Mitchell because I love the guy."

 Mitchell had been an enthusiastic It Bites fan since his teens, and was happy to take on the role.
 John Beck commented "I’ve met guitarists that could manage Frank’s licks but weren’t singers, or the other way around.
 John’s the first to do both.
 It’s all been so natural, I don’t even remember agreeing to do this; it took on a life of its own."

 The new It Bites made their live debut for a well-received tour in winter 2006, playing material from the original three It Bites albums as well as premiering three new songs – "Memory of Water", "Playground" and "Lights".
 The tour also spawned a live album called When The Lights Go Down, released in 2007.
 The band began recording material for a new album (predominantly written by Mitchell and Beck) between 2006 and 2008, opting to self-produce.
 Recording sessions were completed in May 2008.